21 Aug 2021

 The set of fixtures back then saw them try to get in as many derbies as possible for the event, with the likes of St Helens facing Wigan, Leeds facing Bradford, and of course the Giants facing Wakey.

 The idea of the event was to test it to see how many fans they could get out to watch Rugby League.
-And, as you most likely know, the event is still going to this present day, with the likes of Edinburgh, Manchester, Newcastle and, of course Liverpool, who will be hosting the event for the first time this year.
+And, as you most likely know, the event is still going to this present day, with the likes of Edinburgh, Manchester, Liverpool and Newcastle, who will host the event in 2021.

 In that season, the Giants had lost their opening seven Super League games, however after the win against Wakefield they sat fifth.
 The first win Huddersfield picked up that season was also against Wakefield, a 56-12 triumph.